lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ],
 ```

 > Note: if the users use directly the *docker* command within a script or a simple CmdLine task, our decorator would not work as we can't parse the pipeline file to detect a keyword.
-There is no solution that I'm aware of for such usecase.
+There is no solution that I'm aware of for such use case.

 Let's package a new version of our decorator and deploy it.
 If we run any workflow which uses the Docker task, then our decorator is injected as seen in [this example](https://dev.azure.com/lgmorand/Demo%20Pipeline%20Decorators/_build/results?buildId=3181&view=logs&j=275f1d19-1bd8-5591-b06b-07d489ea915a) :